rslgp/virtual-controller-opensource/README.md

 keybinds: ' 1 to 9, z x c v b, f g h
 ```

-userful for debug if you dont have controller, you can test axis using mouse, and to change analog stick change in code (or add "right" argument as parameter)
+userful for debug if you dont have controller, you can test axis using mouse, and to change analog stick change in code

+or just add "right" argument as parameter (...).py right or (...).exe right (without quotes)
 ```
 isLeftAnalogStick=False
 to